 Refusing to betray your moral values.

 Your moral values provide your own internal guidance about what is wrong to do, even if it might be legal or even if social rules permit it.
 Moral values derive from an abstract sense of the “good,” which often has a religious component to it.
-Betraying your moral values—that is, doing something immoral—is a way of hating the good.
+If you betray your moral values, such as by allowing yourself to be pressured into doing something immoral, you hate the good.

 Refusing to allow someone to get too close to you emotionally.

 We do not live in a world of true love; we live in a world of selfishness, where others try to get their needs met even at the expense of your needs.
 People will try to get you to “open up” when you don’t feel like it, and they will try to get you to “spill your guts” when it can be used against you.
-Allowing yourself to be pressured like this hurts only you—and that is an act of self-hatred.
+Allowing yourself to be pressured like this defiles love.

 Refusing to allow someone to get too close to you physically.